xAssets solutions are based on a Sql Server data model which is optimized for huge scalability

 that the page never entirely refreshes and content only changes when it needs to.
 This means that each page transition

-is very fast because content which does not change, like menus, header content, footer content, does not need to change
+is fast because content which does not change, like menus, header content, footer content, does not need to change

 unless the context of the page requires it to.
 During normal operation clients are downloading a tiny amount of data on each

-page transition and this equates to very fast response times and huge scalability for multiple clients both in
+page transition and this equates to fast response times and huge scalability for multiple clients both in

 cloud and on-premise architectures.

 low level language.
-Instead we use a very popular scripting language which is easy to read, easy to write, easy to work with
+Instead we use a popular scripting language which is easy to read, easy to write, easy to work with

 and easy to debug to determine client processing and this eases configuration work and ensures reliability.